The 6 Best Stock Picking Services

 In addition to its flagship newsletter (Stock Advisor), The Motley Fool also launched Rule Breakers back in the early 2000s.

-While it doesn't have near the popularity of Stock Advisor, the returns are similarly impressive according to the website:
+While it doesn't have near the popularity of Stock Advisor, the returns are similarly impressive according to the website (+345.01% vs +149.71% for the S&P):

-While the Stock Advisor team can select any stock it deems to be “high-quality,” the Rule Breakers investment strategy focuses exclusively on disruptive technology companies with the potential to reshape entire industries.
+While the Stock Advisor team can select any stock it deems to be high-quality, the Rule Breakers investment strategy focuses exclusively on disruptive technology companies that have the potential to reshape entire industries.

-Most of these stocks come with very high valuation multiples, making them high-risk, high-reward investments.
-As such, the Rule Breakers portfolio tends to be more volatile than the Stock Advisor portfolio.
+As you can imagine, many of these stocks come with very high valuation multiples and are high-risk, high-reward investments.
+Because of this, the Rule Breakers portfolio tends to be more volatile than the Stock Advisor portfolio.

-This leads me to my primary complaint about Rule Breakers, which is the same as it was for Stock Advisor: the service suggests a fairly concentrated portfolio of highly volatile stocks.
+This leads me to my primary complaint about Rule Breakers, which is similar to my complaint about Stock Advisor: the service suggests holding a fairly concentrated portfolio of highly volatile stocks.

 While this may lead to outperformance, it's also extremely difficult to stomach.